Find a course

 Premium Industry Package

 HSE Commercial Diver Training Package: SAVE up to £4,000 with FREE full-board accommodation plus extra important certificates.
-Book now; offer extended to end of June!
+Book now to secure your discount!

 13 week HSE Premium Industry Package: £14,700 inc VAT including accommodation; book now*